TMS-SciO/tms-scioly-bots/README.md

-A bot for the TMS SciOly Discord, a lot of code is modified from Pi-Bot (SciOly Discord Server Resident Bot)
+A bot for the TMS SciOly Discord

-A full list of commands can be found by typing `!help` and the bot will dm you a paginated help page

-v2.3.2 (current version) has integrated views and button, select menu user interface

-#### Updated-v2.3.9 slash commands with descriptions (2.4.0) will be when all descriptions are complete
-#### Little development will happen and today marks the last major updates
+## Current Version 2.5.1 has slash commands, buttons and select interface as well as auto moderation features